kevinliwelab/devops-challenges/README.md

     --publish published=9090,target=9090,protocol=tcp \
     prom/prometheus
 ```

-Add config in `docker/daemon.json` to `/etc/docker/daemon.json` on VM instance EC2

 Thus the healthiness of Nginx container and the resource usage of all containers could be detected by Prometheus.